kendru/learn-cljs/content/section-3/lesson-18-summarizing-data.md

 - There is not an existing function in the standard library that does what we want

 Imagine that our app tracks user events on a webpage for analytics purposes.
-We have a list of events that are modeled as a map with a the `:event` that the user performed and the `:timestamp` at which the event took place:
+We have a list of events that are modeled as a map with the `:event` that the user performed and the `:timestamp` at which the event took place:

 ```clojure
 (def events [{:event :click, :timestamp 1463889739}